 |St. Bartholomew the Apostle

-they are in full accord with authentic Holy Tradition and the Orthodox Faith of the Catholic Church.
+knowledge the information is in full accord with the authentic Holy Tradition of the Orthodox Church.

 You may contact me with any questions or concerns (St. Mt.
 18:15-17).